-2. After this Court issued its decision in McGirt, the Court of Criminal Appeals remanded the case to the trial court for an evidentiary hearing on respondent's claim that the State lacked prosecutorial authority in his case because he is Indian and his crime occurred in Indian country.
-On remand, the parties stipulated that respondent had 9/128 Indian blood, that he was a member of the federally recognized Choctaw Nation at the time of the crime, and that his crime occurred within the Muscogee (Creek) reservation recognized by McGirt.
-App.13a-17a.
+2. After this Court issued its decision in McGirt, the Court of Criminal Appeals remanded the case to the trial court for an evidentiary hearing.
+On remand, the parties stipulated that respondent had 1/4 Indian blood, that he was a member of the Muscogee (Creek) Nation, and that his crime occurred within the Muscogee (Creek) reservation recognized by McGirt.
+App.16a-17a.
+Based on the stipulations and its own findings, the district court concluded that respondent was an Indian who committed a crime in Indian country.
+App.13a-15a.